aws-amplify/docs/js/analytics.md

 #### Record Engagement Metrics

-Metrics data can also be added to an event:
+Data can also be added to an event:

 ```javascript
 Analytics.record({